 How is the Certification Exam Developed?

-The MDCB exam has been administered annually since 1988 and beginning in 2012 is provided twice annually.
+The MDCB exam has been administered annually since 1988.
 In order to determine content initially, volunteer subject matter experts identified areas of knowledge and practice for testing, developed appropriate test questions, and assisted with validation of the examination.
-The examination continues to be updated for relevancy to current practice through a Job Analysis Survey conducted every 5 years by Prometric, the MDCB exam administrator.
+The examination continues to be updated for relevancy to current practice through a Job Analysis Survey conducted every five years by Prometric, the MDCB exam administrator.

 The Job Task Analysis also known as a Role Delineation Study is designed to meet stringent certification industry standards and recognized best practice guidelines.
 An electronic survey examines more than 150 work-related task and knowledge statements, and is distributed to all MDCB certificants and AAMD members totaling approximately 5,000 professionals in the field of Medical Dosimetry.
 Volunteer content experts use this data to identify areas of knowledge for testing from the content domains identified and write exam questions to target those areas.

-In accordance with best practices, following the conduct of a Job Task Analysis a Cut Score Study is performed to determine a passing score.
+In accordance with best practices, following the conduct of a Job Task Analysis a Standard Setting Study is performed to determine a passing score.
 The passing score identifies what the minimally qualified candidate will know.
 Each candidate’s ability is measured against the determined cut score.

 Other popular texts can be found at the AAMD store and Medical Physics Publishing websites.
 In addition, item writers draw questions from reports that are relevant to current dosimetry practice published by the AAPM, ABS, ASTRO, ICRU, ICRP and NCRP as well as published RTOG clinical trials and NCCN guidelines.
 Because the practice of medical dosimetry and radiation technology evolves rapidly, it is not possible for MDCB to rely solely on textbooks and published reports for up to date information in all subject areas.
 Dosimetrists are expected to be aware of recent advances in the field and have a general knowledge of topical literature including key journal articles that have impacted the practice.
 In addition, dosimetrists should understand recent technological advances in radiation delivery equipment and imaging such as Cyberknife, TomoTherapy, GammaKnife, cone beam CT, etc.